 How does getting married affect your assets?

 Saying ‘I do’ is a moment of celebration.
 But alongside getting excited about the wedding, you should take time to explore the legal consequences of getting married.
 Your status as a married or non-married person changes how certain laws affect you, such as those relating to gifts, estates and inheritance.
-This article will focus on the question: ‘How does getting married affect your assets?’
+This article will answer the question: ‘How does getting married affect your assets?’

 Being in a registered partnership is the same as being married in terms of the financial consequences.
 Only cohabitation, with or without a cohabitation agreement, doesn’t carry the same weight as marriage.